GoogleCloudPlatform/storage-sdrs/README.md

 In this example, the information encoded in the object name rather than the GCS object metadata
 creation time serves to define its age.
 An organization can define a TTL for datasets and thereby
-reliably enforce object retention based of the encoded creation time.
+reliably enforce object retention based on the encoded creation time.

 At the most fundamental level, SDRS enforces object retention by mapping policy rules defining the time-to-live (TTL) for datasets existing in GCS buckets.
 Note, for scenarios where GCS object retention management can rely solely on object creation time rather than an encoded prefix,